wwongkamjan/mbpo_temple/README.md

 ## Overview
-This is a re-implementation of the model-based RL algorithm MBPO in pytorch as described in the following paper: [When to Trust Your Model: Model-Based Policy Optimization](https://arxiv.org/abs/1906.08253).
+This is a continuation of TempLe on top of model-based RL algorithm MBPO.

 This code is based on a [previous paper in the NeurIPS reproducibility challenge](https://openreview.net/forum?id=rkezvT9f6r) that reproduces the result with a tensorflow ensemble model but shows a significant drop in performance with a pytorch ensemble model.
 This code re-implements the ensemble dynamics model with pytorch and closes the gap.